liwita/server/README.md

 # // *`liwita`* -  Server #

-This is the *`liwita`* Server which is supposed to do all the `tag links` magic.
+This is the *`liwita`* Server which is supposed to do all the `links with tags` magic.
 Did someone said unicorns?

 ## Disclaimer ##

 This is also very much work in progress and is supposed to be a learning experience, so don't expect a battle proven piece of software.
 It's probably not.
-But might be some day, who knows.
+But might be some day, who knows. :sunglasses:

 ## TODO ##

+- [ ] Setup Development Enviroment
-- [ ] Setup
+- [ ] Setup Project Structure
+- [ ] Implement basic ExpressJs Server
+- [ ] Design & Create SQL Database Schema & Set it up using `knex`
+- [ ] Implement GraphQL API
+- [ ] Test..:see_no_evil: Test..:hear_no_evil: Test..:speak_no_evil:
-- [ ] All the other good stuff...
+- [ ] All the other good stuff... :metal:

 ## Built With ##

 * TypeScript
 * NodeJs
 * ExpressJs
+* MySQL / MariaDB / Postgres.. not sure yet.
+* Knex
 * :heart:

 ## Contributing ##